Yorko/mlcourse.ai/book/topic02/topic02_visual_data_analysis.md

 %config InlineBackend.figure_format = 'svg'
 ```

-In the first article, we looked at the data on customer churn for a telecom operator.
+In the [first topic](topic01), we looked at the data on customer churn for a telecom operator.
 We will reload the same dataset into a `DataFrame`:

 ```{code-cell} ipython3